-- Hold the pistol in your shooting hand with your finger outside the trigger guard.
-After verifying that the target and the area beyond are safe, align the sights on the target.
-When you are ready to shoot, place the pad of your index finger on the trigger. - When the trigger is drawn fully to the rear, the striker is released, striking the cartridge primer and firing the cartridge. - Upon firing, the slide moves rearward thereby extracting and ejecting the spent cartridge case.
+Keep the pistol pointed in a safe direction and your finger outside the trigger guard until you are ready to fire.
+Each shot will be fired in the double action mode.
+While holding the grip firmly, pull the trigger fully to the rear.
+As the trigger is drawn fully to the rear, the striker assembly is released, striking the cartridge primer.
+Upon firing the slide moves rearward thereby extracting and ejecting the spent cartridge case.
 The slide then returns forward feeding the next cartridge from the magazine into the barrel chamber.
-During firing operation, the thumb must not interfere with the slide or slide stop.
-This sequence can be repeated until the last round has been fired at which time the magazine follower exerts upward pressure on the slide stop causing it to engage the slide and to hold it in the open position.